ohnx/gh-js/README.md

     elem.innerHTML += "<h2>" + user.username + "</h2>\n";
 };
 ```
-If you also want to get information on the repositories of a user, you're going to have to run another function:
+If you also want to get information on the repositories of a user, you're going to have to run another function
+`fill_repos`:
 ```js
 var callback_repo = function () { alert("done!"); };
 user.fill_repos(callback_repo);